aryelgois/medools-router/README.md

 # Cache

-If enabled, caching Headers `ETag` and `Cache-Control` are sent with successful responses that have a body.
+If enabled, caching headers `ETag` and `Cache-Control` are sent with successful responses that have a body.

 This functionality can be enabled globally or per resource.